 St John is the smallest of the three U.S. Virgin Islands.
 This beautiful island was originally settled by the Arawak and Carib Indians.
-Then, in 1917, the United States bought St. John from the Danish West India and Guinea Company.
+Then, in 1917, the United States bought St John from the Danish West India and Guinea Company.
 In 1956, Laurence Rockefeller donated over 5,000 acres of the island to the National Park Service.
 Since two-thirds of the island has been designated as a national park, St John has some of the world’s most beautiful beaches.

 There are two settlements on the island of St John.
 On the northwest end is the busy town of Cruz Bay.
 At the other end of the island is the much smaller community of Coral Bay.
 Even further yet is the pristine, quiet coastline of East End.

 St John is warm all year.
 Average high temperatures are 84-89°F, with August being the hottest month and December-January the coolest.
-The average low temperature is 73°F-80°F. The average water temperature is 82°F. February to May are the driest months, while October to January are the wettest.
+The average low temperature is 73°F-80°F. The average water temperature is 82°F. February to May are the driest months, while October to January is the wettest.

-St. John: Things to see and do
+St John: Things to see and do

 - Explore the tide pools at Salt Pond Bay.
 Although it’s a short hike to the area, the snorkeling is worth it.